When you finally grasp the spiritual meaning of ebb and flow, the changing spiritual tide, you will move more quickly toward enlightenment. ― Guru Tua

 Seeking the truth is an independent endeavor.
 It is not about following someone or something.
 Resist becoming a follower or the worshiper of celebrities.
 Don’t confuse a charismatic personality with knowledge or truth.

 You can learn from seminars and groups.
 However, this cannot take the place of a knowledgeable teacher who understands exactly what you need.
-Continue to have the mindset of a good student as a beginner at heart, eager to learn, cautiously skeptical and always questioning the answers.
+Continue to have the mindset of a good student.
+Foster a beginner mindset and attitude.
+Be eager to learn, cautiously skeptical, and always question the answers.
 Your fallback tools are logical reasoning guided by your intuition.
-By the way, question and test everything in this article.
+By the way, question, and test everything in this article.

 There is an important correlation between seeker and truth.
 Don’t be confused by the counterfeit of religion.
 Religion is the fast food of spiritual truth.
-It tastes good but is not good for you.
+It tastes good, but it is not good for you.
 It has no true spiritual nutrition.
 Truth satisfies the soul and doesn’t need continued indoctrination.
 Truth is found in repeatable sciences and truthful archeological and historical evidence.
-Beware of any belief system which prevents you from seeking the facts the underlay the system.
+Beware of any belief system which prevents you from seeking the facts that underlay the system.

 Changing Spiritual Tide